Philadelphia + Delaware County Workers’ Compensation Lawyer for Toxic Exposure from Blasting Materials

 Schedule a Free Consultation with Our Media, Pennsylvania Workers’ Compensation Lawyers

 All employees take risks in their jobs, but when you are injured or suffer a work-related illness due to the negligence of another, the Media Workers’ Compensation lawyers of Schmidt, Kirifides & Rassias can help you claim Workers’ Compensation benefits.
 With over six decades of combined experience, our work injury lawyers are dedicated to advocating for those injured on the job.
+Call us today at (484) 679-5239 for a free consultation.

 Conveniently located in Media, Pennsylvania, and with offices in Philadelphia, we serve clients throughout Philadelphia, Pennsylvania and the surrounding areas of Berks County, Bucks County, Chester County, Montgomery County, and Delaware County.